Garrincha: 1962 World Cup

 He scored two more goals in the semi-final against the hosts, Chile, as Brazil went on to win 4–2.
 His first goal was a 20-yard left-foot shot; the second one, a header.
 A subsequent headline in the Chilean newspaper El Mercurio read: "What planet is Garrincha from?"
-Garrincha was sent off in that match after 83 minutes for retaliating after being continually fouled.
-However, he was not suspended for the following match.
+Garrincha was sent off in that match after 83 minutes for kicking a Chilean player.
+Garrincha said he did it because he had been repeatedly kicked during the match.
+However, he was not suspended for the following match as there were no automatic one-match bans for red cards at the tournament.
+A disciplinary committee the following day decided against suspending him for the final likely influenced by intervention from Chilean President Jorge Alessandri and Peruvian President Manuel Prado.
+In addition, the Uruguayan linesman Esteban Marino who saw the red card incident and alerted the referee left the country and didn't attend the committee to give evidence.
+It has been alleged that Marino had received a bribe from Brazil's head referee at the time.
+Garrincha was the only player to receive a red card in a World Cup match and not be suspended for the next match until Folarin Balogun in the 2026 World Cup.

 Brazil faced Czechoslovakia in the final.
 Garrincha played despite suffering from a severe fever, which did not prevent Brazil from winning 3–1 and him from getting voted player of the tournament.
 It was the second consecutive World Cup won by Garrincha and Brazil.

 1966 World Cup

 Though well short of match fitness and still struggling with a knee injury, which would plague him for the rest of his career, Garrincha still played in the first match of the tournament, a 2–0 win against Bulgaria, Garrincha scored one of the goals of this game with a free kick taken with the outside of his foot (the second goal of this game was scored by Pelé - this was the only time when Garrincha and Pelé both scored goals in the same game).
 Then Brazil lost 1–3 to Hungary at Goodison Park, in Garrincha's last ever international match, which was the only time Garrincha lost a match with the Brazil national team; he did not play in the last match of the first round against Portugal.
 Brazil were eliminated in the first round.